 Short workouts are not only proving to be healthier than longer exercise routines but also tend to burn the same amount of calories, studies suggest.

 Those who exercise vigorously, reduce their risk of developing metabolic syndrome by two-thirds compared to those who did not exercise, according to one research study.

 Those who develop the metabolic syndrome increase their chance of becoming diabetic, getting heart disease, and often have excess fat around the waist.

 Exercises such as running and jumping rope are labeled as vigorous while those like walking or leisure bike riding come under moderate exercises.

 These shorter workouts that include periods of heightened focus and strength mixed with rest period was developed in the 1990s by a Japanese researcher Dr. Izumi Tabata.

-It includes a 20-second high-intensity workout followed by a 10-second rest period repeated for eight sets.
+His Tabata workouts include a 20-second high-intensity movement followed by a 10-second rest period repeated for eight sets.

-These eight sets may last for about a total time duration of 4 minutes and have proven to be beneficial in multiple research trials.
+These eight sets last for about 4 minutes and have proven to be beneficial in multiple research trials.

 It has shown to boost endurance and can be incorporated with any kind of exercise protocol such as running, biking, swimming, or weight resistance.

 4 Reasons To Stop Doing Long Cardio Sessions and Opt for Shorter Intense Workouts